ichuang/edx-documentation/en_us/shared/exercises_tools/office_mix.rst

 Office Mix is an extension to PowerPoint.
 With Office Mix, you can create lessons by integrating narration, screen recordings, quizzes, polls, web site links, and more into your PowerPoint presentations.
+The `Office Mix gallery`_ provides examples and links to more information.

-You use the Office Mix tool in Studio to add mixes to your course.
+To add mixes to your course, you use the Office Mix tool in Studio.

-.. note:: Mixes are not assessments that can be graded.
+.. note:: While you can include questions in your mixes, they are not assessments that can be graded.
 At this time, you should not add Office Mix components to the graded subsections of your course.

 The following example shows a mix as learners see it in the edX LMS.